unepwcmc/ProtectedPlanet/upgrade-plan/backend/README.md

-Total around 6.5–10 months for backend. **The test suite is dead** (100% fails to load on Rails 5.2 — proven Jul 2026) and must be revived first; GDAL/FileGDB and the Postgres server move are the next-highest risks.
+Total around 6–9.5 months for backend. **Phase 1 is complete — the test suite is revived and fully green on Rails 5.2** (624 runs, 0 failures, Jul 2026), and CI now enforces it.
+GDAL/FileGDB and the Postgres server move are now the highest remaining risks.

 # Protected Planet — Backend upgrade (summary)